SovereignCloudStack/standards/Standards/scs-0102-v1-image-metadata.md

 track: IaaS
 replaces: Image-Metadata-Spec.md
 description: |
-  The SCS-0102 Image Metadata Standard outlines how to categorize and manage metadata for cloud-based operating system images to ensure usability and clarity.
+  This is version 1.1 of the SCS-0102 Image Metadata Standard.
+  It outlines how to categorize and manage metadata for cloud-based operating system images to ensure usability and clarity.
 The standard encompasses naming conventions, technical requirements, image handling protocols including updating and origin, and licensing/support details.
 These guidelines ensure that users can understand, access, and utilize OS images effectively, with clear information on features, updates,